codefresh-io/docs.codefresh.io/_docs/testing/integration-tests.md

 Keep in the mind that extra services use memory from the pipeline itself, so if you follow this route make sure that the pipeline is running on the appropriate runtime environment.

-## Running service containers for the whole pipeline.
+## Running service containers for the whole pipeline

 In most cases service containers should be only attached to the pipeline step that is using them.

 {%
   include image.html